+Nothing is more annoying than extraneous noise in voiceover recordings.
 Is it a squeak?
 A buzz?
 A rattle?
 An echo?
 A general boingy-ness?
 Is the sound muffled?
 Harsh?
 Staticky?
 Does the sound come and go?
 Is it constant?
-What frequency range is most effected?
+What frequency range is most affected?

 When I hear some unwanted noise in any voice recording, these are the questions I start to ask.